 Still, I’d take it easy and maybe aim to do half the countries in one day and the other half some other day.

 Which ones to go to first?
 It’s up to you!

 Epcot Spaceship Earth

 Located in the giant geosphere at the park entrance, Spaceship Earth is an epic journey that takes you through the history of communication.
-It starts at the prehistoric era where cavemen used cave paintings to communicate with each other and end with the computer age.
+It starts in the prehistoric era when cavemen used cave paintings to communicate with each other and end with the computer age.